“Some days ‘staying put’ might feel the same as Going Nowhere.

 “When the going gets tough, the tough go to tea.”Js Devine The Tea Traveller’s Constant Companion

-The ritual of tea is such an enjoyable experience that I missed in my first week of isolation.
+The ritual of tea is such an enjoyable experience that I missed tea.
 Tea is so soothing to the soul in times of stress and uncertainty.
 Often during the first days of lockdown, I felt that If I could just make myself a cup of tea I would be able to cope.

 One day I decided to try to have a complete day without tea.
 I was quite shaken.
 I was quite disturbed.Morrisey

 As I write now, I do have access to a kettle and the humble teabag which is a welcome change.
 I am still in lockdown quarantined, but happily I’m in my own country even if almost 4000 kilometres from home.
 I cherish the thought and long for a proper cup of tea from my own beautiful teapots and fine china cups.
 After more than a month of worry, disruption, uncertainty and at times fear, it will be a welcome relief and signify that we are home.

 “The daintiness and yet elegance of a china teacup focuses one to be gentle, to think warmly, and to feel close.”Carol and Malcom Cohen

 We are all living in unprecedented times that have brought major disruption to our lives and a degree of panic, and confusion across the world.
 Also, we may feel anxiety on many levels in regards to our health, our friends, family and our financial security.

 It is the small daily rituals that can make a significant difference to our sense of well being and calm in troubled times.
 One of these is tea.
 The charms of making tea, either for yourself or tea for a loved one who perhaps shares isolation with you.
 Now is the opportunity to take a little longer to enjoy the charms of tea.